 LifeSaver No-Cost Spay/Neuter Program

 The Lifesaver Spay/Neuter Program is made possible by a grant from the Maryland Department of Agriculture.
-HART for Animals is currently accepting applications and scheduling appointments for 2016.
+HART for Animals is currently accepting applications and scheduling appointments.

 The Lifesaver Spay/Neuter Program entitles low income pet owners who are Maryland residents to spay or neuter up to six pets per household (under 7 years of age) and vaccinate them against rabies at no cost to the owner.
 Eligibility is determined in accordance with Maryland WIC guidelines, food stamps and other government benefits.
 Pet owners must show proof of income that is 10% below WIC guidelines or proof of government assistance.